Double field domain walls with explicit symmetry breaking: Domain wall collisions

 Quantum mechanically, the radiation emitted by the accelerating kinks is in the form of scalar particles \cite{106,107}.
 In three space dimensions, domain walls can undergo acceleration and deformations due to their own tension, except in the very special cases of static solutions.
 The radiation emitted from deformed domain walls has been calculated both analytically and numerically \cite{182}.
 Radiation due to periodically deformed kinks has been calculated analytically in \cite{110,140}.

-Let us consider the soliton molecule in more detail.
+Let us examine the bound pair in more detail.
 If there is a stable kink-antikink bound state, then one should be able to obtain it via an energy-minimization procedure.
-To this end, we have written an energy-minimization program in the MATLAB environment, which produces a minimum-energy solution, starting with a trial pair of functions which satisfy the boundary conditions and the general functional form of the soliton molecule.
+To this end, we have followed an energy-minimization algorithm, which produces a minimum-energy solution, starting with a trial pair of functions which satisfy the boundary conditions and the general functional form of the soliton pair.
 The initial guess functions read

 and